 White Knight in a Hostile Takeover Situation

 A black knight is associated with an acquirer company that is attempting a hostile takeover of a target company.
-The relationship between the white knight, target company, and black knight are as follows:
+The relationship between the white knight, target company, and black knight is as follows: